Aeva/dream_machine/README.md

 To run tests, you will also need the python modules mypy and pytest, which can be installed via pip.

+The OpenGL backend additionally requires glad to be installed separately.
+Glad is available in pip.

 ### Installation
 `python setup.py develop --user`